chaconnewu/awesome-augmented/awesomes/awesome-ios.md

  * [SwiftLintXcode](https://github.com/ypresto/SwiftLintXcode) - An Xcode plug-in to format your code using SwiftLint. :large_orange_diamond:
  * [XCSwiftr](https://github.com/dzenbot/XCSwiftr) - An Xcode Plugin to convert Objective-C to Swift :large_orange_diamond:
  * [SwiftKitten](https://github.com/johncsnyder/SwiftKitten) - Swift autocompleter for Sublime Text, via the adorable SourceKitten framework :large_orange_diamond:
- * [Kin](https://github.com/Karumi/Kin) - Have you ever found yourself undoing a merge due to a broken XCode build?
+ * [Kin](https://github.com/Karumi/Kin) - Have you ever found yourself undoing a merge due to a broken Xcode build?
 Then Kin is your tool.
 It will parse your project configuration file and detect errors. :large_orange_diamond:

 # Rapid Development
  * [KZPlayground](https://github.com/krzysztofzablocki/KZPlayground) - Playgrounds for Objective-C for extremely fast prototyping / learning.